 That means you’ll be making 5 different baby food purees at a time so you can knock out a lot of foods in a short amount of time. 👊

 (That was how I was able to make ALL of my kids baby food – make a lot at once, have a variety on hand, and you’ve got endless options.)

 Speaking of… once your baby has started with a few initial purees, it’s fun to start combining them for new flavor options.

 Check out my guide to homemade baby food combinations for tons of ideas and tips for this fun stage.

 Last thing – promise.
 I am SUPER excited to announce that I have a baby food cookbook coming out later this year: December 8, 2020, to be exact.

 It has been such a fun and rewarding project to work on the last year, and I’m SO excited for you all to see it and hold it in your hands.
 I know it’s going to be such a big help to so many new and newish parents.

 I’ll be sure to update this post when the pre-order is available, and you can also sign up for my free e-newsletter so you know when it’s coming and you never miss a new recipe.
 (I’ll even send you my free e-cookbook, Healthy Weeknight Dinners, as a thank you!)

-I hope this post was helpful as you get started with the baby food journey.
+I also hope this post has been helpful as you get started with the baby food journey.
 And as I said, if you have any lingering questions, please leave me a comment below; I’m happy to help!